mainkoon81/Study-09-MachineLearning-A/README.md

 <img src="https://user-images.githubusercontent.com/31917400/39332689-208dfa1a-49a0-11e8-9d33-d9d7f53a1626.jpg" />

  - Finding a good Beta requires a lot of intuition of our data.
 For example,
-   - Detecting malfunctioning parts in a spaceship ?--(FN Warning: a high recall model): B=2
+   - Detecting malfunctioning parts in a spaceship ?--(FN Warning: a high recall model): Beta=2
-   - Sending phone notifications about videos a user may like ?--(not much costly: a decent precision and a decent recall): B=1
+   - Sending phone notifications about videos a user may like ?--(not much costly: a decent precision and a decent recall): Beta=1
-   - Sending promotional material in the mail to potential clients ?--(costly, so FP Warning: a high precision model): B=0.5
+   - Sending promotional material in the mail to potential clients ?--(costly, so FP Warning: a high precision model): Beta=0.5
+### c) Roc-Curve

 ## Metric_02: Precision & Recall